-As the Interfaith Chaplain Nora Woods provides spiritual care for the Bryn Mawr community, supports religious life on campus, and helps to facilitate interfaith community building.
+As the Interfaith Chaplain, Rabbi Nora Woods provides spiritual care for the Bryn Mawr community, supports religious life on campus, and helps to facilitate interfaith community building.

-Nora is in her sixth and final year at the Reconstructionist Rabbinical College in Wyncote, Pa., and will be ordained as a Reconstructionist Rabbi in June.
+Rabbi Nora was ordained as a Reconstructionist Rabbi at the Reconstructionist Rabbinical College in June 2020.
 She graduated with a B.A. in Religion from Earlham College and received a certificate in Leading Spiritual Diversity in Higher Education from New York University’s Of Many Institute.
-For the past three years she has served as the Rabbinic Intern and Jewish Advisor for Bryn Mawr’s Hillel.
+From 2016-2019 she served as the Rabbinic Intern and Jewish Advisor for Bryn Mawr’s Hillel.
 Prior to coming to Bryn Mawr she served as the rabbinic intern at Georgetown University.
 She has also been a T’ruah Fellow, working with survivors of human trafficking in New York City, and a chaplain for seniors at Abrahamson Center for Jewish Life in North Wales, Pa., and at Hebrew Senior Life in Boston, Mass.